Em Dash, En Dash, Hyphen: How to Use Correctly

 • I met him on the Amsterdam–Dubai flight.

-Hyphens connect words that together modify another word or form a compound word.
+Hyphens connect words that together describe another word or form a compound word.
+By showing how words are connected in a sentence, a hyphen can help the reader follow along more easily.
 Hyphens are shorter than em dashes and en dashes.

 Examples